 John Legend & Chrissy Teigen

 – In an unplanned moment, model Chrissy Teigen mentioned her infertility struggles on her talk show FABLife.
 She had wanted to share the secret for years, and was becoming increasingly frustrated with interviewers bombarding her with the baby question.
 Teigen’s admission prompted a tearful response from Tyra Banks, who also wants to have kids but has difficulty getting pregnant.
 Legend and Teigen now have little Luna, conceived through IVF, and are trying for a baby boy with the last viable frozen embryo from previous fertility treatments.

 Keith Urban & Nicole Kidman

 – This Australian singer-actor power couple brought their second daughter, Faith, into the world with the help of a gestational carrier.
 Kidman describes her journey with fertility as one filled with “disappointment, pain and loss” but is incredibly thankful for her family now.3 Faith is Kidman’s fourth child, as she adopted Connor and Isabella with ex-husband Tom Cruise after an ectopic pregnancy and conceived daughter Sunday Rose naturally with Urban.

 We applaud these celebrities for publicly sharing their fertility struggles helping to play a role in destigmatizing infertility, as well as opening the door for discourse on family planning and fertility options.
 The highly qualified physicians, research scientists, embryologists and professional staff at the Colorado Center for Reproductive Medicine (CCRM) want to help you on your journey toward parenthood.
-We offer fertility assessment, basic fertility treatment, IVF, elective egg freezing, donor eggs and more.
-Schedule an appointment by filling out our online form or by phone at (844) 539-0628.
+We offer fertility testing, basic fertility treatment, IVF, elective egg freezing, donor eggs and more.
+Schedule an appointment by filling out our online form.
 We can help you build your family!